 2 days in Edinburgh makes for a wonderful and pleasant weekend break.
 The city is fun, cosmopolitan and compact enough to be explored in just a couple of days.
 From exploring its cafes, bars and coffee shops to soaking up the history at Edinburgh Castle or on a ghost tour, it has a lot to offer families, couples and groups of friends, and plenty more ideas off the beaten track.

 Do you have plans to go to Edinburgh soon?
-I hope this post on a suggested itinerary for two days in Edinburgh helps in planning your future trips here or at least inspires you to visit this beautiful city!
+I hope this post on a suggested itinerary for 2 days in Edinburgh helps in planning your future trips here or at least inspires you to visit this beautiful city!